hitinga/iotdemo/README.md

 The hitinga module completes offline and online commands and converts it to a serial protocol.

 note:
-1，Light directory is stored in the light demo program 2，The air directory stores the air-conditioning demo program
+1，Light directory is stored in the light demo program.
+2，The air directory stores the air-conditioning demo program.

 In particular:
 Currently offline voice only supports Chinese, and an English version will be released later.